Latent Space Smoothing for Individually Fair Representations: Introduction

-The two central challenges in \emph{individually} fair representation learning are: (i) designing a suitable input similarity metric~\citep{zemel2013learning, yurochkin2020training}, and (ii) enforcing that similar individuals are provably treated similarly (according to the designed metric).
-For low-dimensional tabular data, prior work typically measures input similarity in terms of input features (age, income, \etc), using, \eg logical constraints~\citep{ruoss2020learning} or weighted $\ell_p$-metrics~\citep{yeom2020individual}.
-However, fairness issues have also been observed in widely used settings with high-dimensional data such as facial analysis~\citep{buolamwini2018gender}.
-The key issue is that characterizing the similarity of images at the input-level (as done in prior work~\citep{ruoss2020learning}), \eg by comparing pixels, is impractical.
-Moreover, proving that all points in the infinite set of similar individuals receive the same outcome entails propagating this set through the model, which is out of reach for prior approaches that rely on (mixed-integer) linear programming solvers~\citep{ehlers2017formal, tjeng2019evaluating} and only scale to small networks, not useful for high-dimensional data.
+\textbf{Key challenge: scaling to high-dimensional data and real-world models} {} The two central challenges of \emph{individually} fair representation learning, which requires similar individuals to be treated similarly, are: (i) designing a suitable input similarity metric~\cite{yurochkin2020training,zemel2013learning} and (ii) enforcing that similar individuals are \emph{provably} treated similarly according to that metric.
+For low-dimensional tabular data, prior work has typically measured input similarity in terms of the input features (age, income, \etc), using, \eg logical constraints~\cite{ruoss2020learning} or weighted $\ell_p$-metrics~\cite{yeom2020individual}.
+However, characterizing the similarity of high-dimensional data, such as images, at the input-level, \eg by comparing pixels, is infeasible.
+Moreover, proving that all points in the infinite set of similar individuals obtain the same classification requires propagating this set through the model.
+Unfortunately, for high-dimensional applications this is unattainable for prior work using (mixed-integer) linear programming solvers~\cite{ehlers2017formal,tjeng2019evaluating}, which only scale to small networks.